Death by burning: Spanish Inquisition

 The Spanish Inquisition was established in 1478, with the aim of preserving Catholic orthodoxy; some of its principal targets were "Marranos", formally converted Jews thought to have relapsed into Judaism, or the Moriscos, formally converted Muslims thought to have relapsed into Islam.
 The public executions of the Spanish Inquisition were called autos-da-fé; convicts were "released" (handed over) to secular authorities in order to be burnt.

 Estimates of how many were executed on behest of the Spanish Inquisition have been offered from early on; historian Hernando del Pulgar (1436–c.
 1492) estimated that 2,000 people were burned at the stake between 1478 and 1490.
 Estimates ranging from 30,000 to 50,000 burnt at the stake (alive or not) at the behest of the Spanish Inquisition during its 300 years of activity have previously been given and are still to be found in popular books.

 In February 1481, in what is said to be the first auto-da-fé, six Marranos were burnt alive in Seville.
 In November 1481, 298 Marranos were burnt publicly at the same place, their property confiscated by the Church.
 Not all Marranos executed by being burnt at the stake seem to have been burnt alive.
 If the Jew confessed his heresy, the Church would show mercy, and he would be strangled prior to the burning.
 Autos-da-fé against Marranos extended beyond the Spanish heartland.
 In Sicily, in 1511–15, 79 were burnt at the stake, while from 1511 to 1560, 441 Marranos were condemned to be burned alive.
 In Spanish American colonies, autos-da-fé were held as well.
 In 1664, a man and his wife were burned alive in Río de la Plata, and in 1699, a Jew was burnt alive in Mexico City.

-In 1535, five Moriscos were burned at the stake on Majorca; the images of a further four were also burnt in effigy, since the actual individuals had managed to flee.
+In 1535, five Moriscos were burned at the stake on Mallorca; the images of a further four were also burnt in effigy, since the actual individuals had managed to flee.
 During the 1540s, some 232 Moriscos were paraded in autos-da-fé in Zaragoza; five of those were burnt at the stake.
 The claim that out of 917 Moriscos appearing in autos of the Inquisition in Granada between 1550 and 1595, just 20 were executed seems at odds with the English government's state papers which claim that, while at war with Spain, they received a report from Seville of 17 June 1593 that over 70 of the richest men of Granada were burnt.
 As late as 1728 as many as 45 Moriscos were recorded as having been burned for heresy.
 In the May 1691 "bonfire of the Jews", Rafael Valls, Rafael Benito Terongi and Catalina Terongi were burned alive.